 Infant Toddler Family Day Care (ITFDC) is a network of professional child care educators with a commitment to the principle that learning begins at birth.
-We support the emotional, social, and intellectual development of infants, toddlers, preschoolers, and school-aged children in safe, nurturing family environments.
+We support the emotional, social, and intellectual development of infants, toddlers, preschoolers, and school-aged children in safe, nurturing high-quality child care environments.

 Children 6 weeks of age and older are eligible for enrollment in the Infant Toddler Family Day Care program.
 Please note that Virginia State law requires that proof of identity (birth certificate) for your child be provided with enrollment documents.

 Children must have a current immunization record and physical examination signed by a physician on file.
 Immunization records and physicals are updated regularly.
 The child must be adequately immunized prior to enrollment and must receive additional immunizations as required by state law (unless parent provides proper documentation of medical or religious exemption).

 Children cannot be brought to the family child care home when: